taharachedi/Bank_Extension1/README.md

 ---

 ## 🌟 Project Overview
-Welcome to the Bank Management System - a powerful C++ application for managing client accounts and transactions!  🚀
+Welcome to the **Bank Management System** - a powerful C++ application for managing client accounts and transactions!🚀

 ---

 ## ✨ Features